 Native Southeast Texas pollinators that bloom during the fall and into the early winter are essential to migrating pollinators.
 Some of these natives will bloom until the first frost.
-Red Salvia and Scarlet Sage are some of the first blooming natives, starting in February,
+Red Salvia/Scarlet Sage and Winecup are some of the first blooming natives, starting in February,

-Here is quick alphabetical listing of Fall and Winter blooming pollinators:
+Here is a quick alphabetical listing of Fall and Winter blooming pollinators:

 - Black-Eyed Susan